bloominlabs/setup-hashicorp-releases/README.md

-# Setup GitHub Action
+# Setup Hashicorp Releases - GitHub Action

-This repository contains an action for use with GitHub Actions, which installs a specified version of the `envconsul`.
+This repository contains an action for use with GitHub Actions, which installs a a package from `releases.hashicorp.com` with a semver-compatible version.

-`envconsul` is installed into `/home/runner/.envconsul` (or equivalent on Windows) and the `bin` subdirectory is added to the PATH.
+The package is installed into `/home/runner/.{package}` (or equivalent on Windows) and the `bin` subdirectory is added to the PATH.

 ## Usage